 Emergency food for two people over two weeks

-Emergency experts strongly recommend that everyone have enough supplies to last at least two weeks.
-Not the old advice of 72 hours — we’ve seen too many disasters that took more than three days to recover.
+Emergency experts strongly recommend that everyone have enough supplies to last at least two weeks — not the old advice of 72 hours.
+We’ve seen too many disasters that took more than three days to recover.

 Many food products will market themselves around a 4 week / 30-32 day / 1 month timeline for one person.
-Which was fine for us, because we standardize against two weeks but assume that an average household is two people.
+This was fine for us, because we standardize against two weeks but assume that an average household is two people.
 So it’s easy to buy a “30-day supply for one person” — assuming the calories per day are appropriate — and use it as a two-week supply for two people.

 If you live alone, be aware of whether a product that’s labeled by length of time is intended for one or two people, pay attention to the calories, and adjust accordingly.
 It’s always OK to end up with 30 days worth of food instead of 15.

 Buying prepper food products vs. doing it yourself